alxwest/c-gauge/c-gauge.md

 This hypothesis assumes all quanta in physics can be determined by using the speed of light c.
 And then the kinematics of this quanta can be placed on a gauge with multiples of c as the scale.

 This will hopefully lead to some insight as to why c is.

+## Table of constants

+As an introduction to a reader that has an understanding of modern physics, please find a list of derived constants that have been worked out using c-gauge [here](~/constants).
+You can construct a learning path by listing the required reading for each contribution of interest.

+Currently the only draft learning path is for the [Gravitational Constant](~/gravitation-constant).
+The plan is to flesh out the others constants over the next year or so.

 ## Energy Equivalence